-We may enter into acquisition agreements or form strategic alliances or partnerships in order to remain competitive in our market, and such acquisitions, strategic alliances or partnerships could be difficult to integrate, disrupt our business and dilute shareholder value.
+We may enter into acquisition agreements, and such acquisitions could be difficult to integrate, disrupt our business and dilute shareholder value.

 We may from time to time seek to acquire businesses that enhance our capabilities and add new technologies, products, services and customers to our existing businesses.
 We may not be able to identify acquisition candidates on commercially reasonable terms or at all.
-If we make additional business acquisitions or enter into a merger agreement, we may not be able to successfully integrate the business acquired or we might not realize the benefits anticipated from these acquisitions or sales, including sales growth, cost synergies and improving margins.
+If we make additional business acquisitions or enter into a merger agreement, we may not be able to successfully consummate and close the merger agreement, or integrate the business acquired or we might not realize the benefits anticipated from these acquisitions or sales, including sales growth, cost synergies and improving margins.
 Furthermore, we might not be able to obtain additional financing for business acquisitions, since such additional financing could be restricted or limited by the terms of our debt agreements or due to unfavorable capital market conditions.
 Once integrated, acquisitions may not achieve comparable levels of revenues, profitability or productivity as our existing business or otherwise perform as expected.
 The occurrence of any of these events could harm our business, financial condition or results of operations.